socketio/socket.io/README.md

 ## What features does it have?

-- **Isomorphic with WebSocket.IO**.
-You can switch between a WebSocket server and a multi-transport server by changing the `require`.
 - **Maximum reliability**.
 Connections are established even in the presence of:
   - proxies and load balancers.
   - personal firewall and antivirus software.